OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 ## Before you begin

-1. Run the following command to install the Kubeflow Pipelines SDK.
+1. Run the following command to install the OpenDataology Pipelines SDK.
 If you run this command in a Jupyter notebook, restart the kernel after installing the SDK.